David Serero in The Sephardi Report 2019

 He brings that sensitivity and sensibility to this “Merchant.”

-His hope is that Jewish organizations and, especially, students throughout the country will see “The Merchant” through his eyes and, thus, gain a new understanding of the character of Shy- lock and the play .
+He hopes that Jewish organizations and, especially, students throughout the country will see “The Merchant” through his eyes and, thus, gain a new understanding of the character of Shy-Lock and the play.